abus-aikorea/studio-free/README.eng.md

 ```

 ### step 2.
 How to install and run
-1. Run `configure.bat`: Install python, git, ffmpeg, and CUDA (if using NVIDIA GPU) on Windows.
+1. Run `configure.bat`: Install ffmpeg and CUDA (if using NVIDIA GPU) on Windows.
-2. Run `install.bat`: Create a venv folder and prepare the virtual environment.
-Install ABUS One-Click in the virtual environment.
-3. Run `start.bat`: Internet Browser (Chrome) will automatically run.
-Run Web-UI for ABUS One-Click.
+2. Run `start.bat`: If ABUS One-Click is not installed, proceed with installation.
+Run Web-UI.
    * When the browser does not run automatically
      * Close the Windows-Commnad window and run start.bat again or
      * Run the browser directly and enter the address displayed in the Windows-Command window (e.g. **http://127.0.0.1:11004** ) into the address bar.

+### step 3.
+How to uninstall
-4. Run `uninstall.bat`: Removes the installed virtual environment.
-Remove python, git, ffmepg, and CUDA packages installed on Windows (if selected)
+* Run `uninstall.bat`: Remove installer_files .
+Remove the ffmepg and CUDA packages installed on Windows (if selected)

 ## caution
 When Windows Defender mistakenly recognizes a batch file as a Trojan, this is often called a 'False Positive'.
 To solve this problem, you can go through the following steps: